-Over the last three years, I’ve tested many of the purported best cycling jerseys and best cycling bibs that I think road cycling enthusiasts like you who read In The Know Cycling might be interested in.
+Over the last several years, I’ve tested many of the purported best cycling jerseys and best cycling bibs that I think road cycling enthusiasts like you who read In The Know Cycling might be interested in.
 Or, at least they were the ones that this road cycling enthusiast thought were worth trying out, comparing, and sharing what I found with you.

 No, I haven’t ridden all the brands or models.
 That quest continues, but I think I’ve covered many of the best performing and best value ones that most of you can get no matter where you live.

 For this post, I’ve added reviews new pieces of cycling kit I’ve worn this spring and summer to those I’ve written about before that are still featured in the lines of leading companies.
 All told, there are a couple dozen cycling jerseys or bib shorts and a few other accessories you can read about in my detailed reviews and compare using my rating charts below.

 This collection will give you some options to choose from whether you are looking for great performance or good value for long endurance rides or faster group rides or races.